-- 1. Implementation of a requirement to either side-set or use a combination of other seabird mitigation measures; and - 2.
-Modification to the requirement for strategic offal discards.
+- Implementation of a requirement to either side-set, or use a combination of other seabird mitigation measures; and - Modification to the requirement for strategic offal discards.

 Q5.
-Where do the new regulations apply?
+Where do the regulations apply?

-A5.
-The new regulations apply to those vessels that shallow-set (targeting swordfish) anywhere, and to those vessels that deep-set (targeting bigeye tuna) north of 23° N. latitude.
+The regulations apply to those vessels that shallow-set (targeting swordfish) anywhere, and to those vessels that deep-set (targeting tuna) north of 23° N latitude.

 Q6.
-What are the new regulations?
+What are the regulations?

-A6.
-Vessel owners and operators must either side-set following NMFS specifications described below or, if not side-setting, use the suite of alternative measures described below.
+Vessel owners and operators must either side-set their fishing gear following NMFS specifications described below or, if not side-setting, use the suite of alternative measures described below.